 Which of the following statements feels more empowering to you?
 “Someday I’ll get enough sleep.”
 OR, “Tonight at 9 p.m.
 I’m going to turn off my phone, get ready for bed, drink a cup of chamomile tea and relax.”
 Which statement actually gets you on the path to becoming the person you want to become?

-If you want things to stay the same, keep talking about Someday.
-If you want things to change, make a commitment now.
+If you want things to stay the same, keep wishing and hoping for ‘Someday.’
+If you want things to change, be courageous and make a commitment – today.

 Step 3: Align Your Actions with your Commitment

 If you say you want to improve your paddling and get more confident, but you never invest in coaching, then your actions aren’t in alignment with who you say you want to be.
 If you complain about not having enough time for reading, but you spend hours scrolling social media, your actions aren’t aligned.